ivelischpfuli/stream-manual/README.md

 # Big fat bouncy Twitch Intergrated Throwing System
 You can use Lemons.

-## The combo counter!
+# The combo counter!
 \
-As objects hit me in quick succesion, this increases the COMBO counter.
-How high can you get it?
-Try working together with your fellow viewers!\
+As objects hit me in quick succesion, this increases the COMBO counter.\
 \
 ![counter](media/comboCounter.jpg)

-After the combo ends, total damage is tallied up, and the combo will get a random rating\
+After the combo ends, total damage is tallied up, and the combo will get a random rating.\
 \
 ![rating](media/comboRating.jpg)
+\
+How high can you get it?
+Try working together with your fellow viewers!\
+*Protip: "Throw Two Objects" can be used to help build and maintain a combo!\
 \
 Currently, combos and damage are purely cosmetic.